openshift/lightspeed-service/CONTRIBUTING.md

 During testing, code coverage is measured.
 If the coverage is below defined threshold (see `pyproject.toml` settings for actual value stored in section `[tool.coverage.report]`), tests will fail.
 We measured and checked code coverage in order to be able to develop software with high quality.

 Code coverage reports are generated in JSON and also in format compatible with [_JUnit_ test automation framework](https://junit.org/junit5/).
-It is also possible to start `make coverage-report` to generate code coverage reports in form of interactive HTML pages.
-These pages are stored in `htmlcov` subdirectory.
-Just open index page from this subdirectory in your web browser.
+It is also possible to start `make coverage-report` to generate code coverage reports in the form of interactive HTML pages.
+These pages are stored in the `htmlcov` subdirectory.
+Just open the index page from this subdirectory in your web browser.

 Overall code coverage measured for both unit tests and integration tests can be checked by following command: